-- 1. Use the pick up/drop off area in front of school correctly.
-Do not park in this area. - 2.
-Students will be with their teachers on the front grass. - 3.
-Students will be released by their teacher to go to you when you pull up to the curb. - 4.
-Come to pick up your students right at 2 p.m. or 2:45 p.m. not early or late.
+1. Use the pick up/drop off area in front of school correctly.
+Do not park in this area.

+2. Students will be with their teachers behind the gates; posting the sign provided in your window will help staff get students to their car efficiently.

+3. Students will be released by their teacher to go to you when you pull up to the curb.

+4. Come to pick up your students right at 2 p.m. or 2:45 p.m. - not early or late.
 Please do not begin to line up in the valet lane for pick up prior to 20 minutes before dismissal.
-This keeps the lane free for those making quick trips into the office, or to pick up children that are going home ill. - 5.
-If you want to park and talk to a teacher, or get out of your car to pick up your child, you can park on Auto Center Drive or Amelia.
-You may wait for your student's teacher near where their class lines up on the grass in front of school.
-Please do not walk through the bus area. - 6.
-Do not wait in front of classrooms. - 7.
-If you park on Auto Center Drive and walk through the halls to get to the grass in front of the cafeteria, please do not stay in the hallways.
+This keeps the lane free for those making quick trips into the office, or to pick up children that are going home ill.

+6. Students will be brought to the office 10 minutes after dismissal.
+Parent will be required to sign out their child from the office.

+7. Excessive late pick ups (3 or more per month) will affect student's ability to participate in attendance incentives.